 - Open iTunes on your computer.

 - To the right of the volume slider in iTunes, click .
 You'll see this icon only when you have an AirPlay-enabled device on the same Wi-Fi network.
-In a smaller iTunes window, you might see instead of the volume slider.
-Click to see available AirPlay-enabled devices.

 - Tap the name of the device you want to stream content to.
-You'll see icons of a TV screen or a speaker next to each device to indicate the type of content you can stream.
+You'll see icons of a TV screen or a speaker next to each device to show the type of content you can stream.

 Get help if you don't see the AirPlay icon in iTunes